Skip to Main Content

 Flyers are still a low-cost way to reach a local audience—you just have to make sure that people will actually find them interesting instead of just throwing them away five minutes after they get them.

 Modernize the humble flyer for today’s audience by creating bold, eye-catching designs with QR codes that link directly to your ticket sales page or a teaser video.
+Learn more about QR codes for nonprofits to make your flyers interactive.

 Distribute your flyers at events where your target audience is likely to gather, such as festivals or local fairs.